faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 When no currently available, the whole partition is nonfunctional, but will not lose data (when one of the `ISR` recovers).

 ### Performance

-We graded different configurations in terms of availability and consistency, but they have also impact on performance.
+We graded different configurations in terms of availability and consistency, but they have also impact on performance:
 1. **`acks=1`** - causes better write latency as the leader doesn't wait for all `ISR` to confirm messages.
 The consumer still has to wait for full `ISR`.
 2. **`acks=all`** - increased write latency.
 On consumers side nothing changes.
 3. **`replication.factor`** - higher number of replicas indicates higher network, storage and CPU utilization.
 The brokers have much more work to do because of the replication.
 And finally, the end-to-end latency will increase too.
+4. **`min.in.sync.replicas`** - this does not affect the performance, the leader waits for all `ISR` when producing with `acks=all` and when moving high watermark in any case.
+The `MinISR` does not affect write, end-to-end latency or throughput.

+// TODO maybe picture from here: https://www.confluent.io/blog/configure-kafka-to-minimize-latency/.

 ### Configurations examples